 We’re also so much tougher on ourselves than we are on our friends.
 That harsh internal critic can leave us feeling discouraged, even before we begin comparing ourselves to others.
 The best cure we know for that is self-compassion, something you can work through with journaling.

-Get started on your journaling practice by downloading the DiveThru app (which is free!).
-We promise hitting the Download button is the hardest part.
-You’ll find 1000+ journaling exercises to choose from, including one on quieting your internal critic.
-And if you’re looking for a quick gratitude hit instead, we’ve got you covered with both quick dives and deep dives!
+Get started on your journaling practice by downloading the DiveThru app and checking out all of the free resources created by therapists.
+You’ll find hundreds of journaling and mindfulness exercises to choose from, including one on quieting your internal critic.
+And if you’re looking to create a daily routine instead, we’ve got you covered with one of our Dives!

 Even if you succeed in changing this one thing about yourself that you think you need to, there will always be something to take its place.